La forza del destino: Act 2

 About a year has passed since the death of the Marchese di Calatrava.
 In their flight, Leonora and Alvaro were separated and have lost track of each other, unable to reunite or learn of each other's whereabouts.

 The act opens in the crowded dining room of an inn, where the guests include the alcalde (town mayor) and several muleteers among others gathered in the dining room as dinner is about to be served.
 Leonora's brother Don Carlo di Vargas then enters, bent on avenging the family honor and the death of his father.
 Carlo has disguised himself as a student from Salamanca by the name of Pereda.
-(Son Pereda son ricco d'onore – "I am Pereda, of honorable descent").
 During the supper, Preziosilla, a pretty gypsy fortune teller, joins them and sings a song urging them to enlist in the army (Al suon del tamburo – "When side drums rattle") for Italy's freedom.
-Leonora arrives in male attire accompanied by Trabuco, a muleteer, on their way to a to Franciscan monastery where Leonora plans to seek refuge.
+Leonora arrives in male attire accompanied by Trabuco, a muleteer, on their way to a Franciscan monastery where Leonora plans to seek refuge.
 Recognizing her brother, who she knows wants to kill her, she hides.
-Carlo/"Pereda" grills Trabuco about the identity of his traveling companion, but the company lets him know they don't like his prying questions.
+Carlo grills Trabuco about the identity of his traveling companion, but the company lets him know they don't like his prying questions.
 They turn the tables by asking Carlo who he is.
-He claims to be a University student helping a friend track down the friend's sister and her seducer, who, he claims has returned to his native America.
+He claims to be a University student helping a friend track down the friend's sister and her seducer, who, he claims has returned to his native America (Son Pereda son ricco d'onore – "I am Pereda, of honorable descent").
 The gypsy girl laughs and says she doesn't believe this story.
 Overhearing this, Leonora realizes that Alvaro is still alive.
 She concludes he has betrayed and abandoned her, and she slips away without being discovered.